innazh/proglog/README.md

     - There's also a two-way auth or TLS mutual auth, whcih is used in machine-to-machine communication, or distributed systems.
 Both client and server use a cert to auth itself
 3. Authorization to assign the right permissions to the ID-ed clients.
     - when you have a shared resource with varying levels of ownership (read/write permissions)
+    - ACL - access control list in quite common.
+It's a essentially a table with rules on what someone can or can't do.
+    - in ACL permissions are attached directly to resources, in RBAC - to roles

 ## The order of building / operations in this project:
 ### Chapter 1: